contact@consultdmw.com

 Slow-running Converted Access Databases

-Some clients have been disappointed with the speed of their databases following conversion to Access 2010, 2013, 2016, 2019 and Access for Microsoft 365.
+I've received many notes of disappointed with the speed of databases following conversion to Access 2010, 2013, 2016, 2019 and Access for Microsoft 365.

 A common complaint from users is that their old database appear unnecessarily scrunched up on today's monitors.

-Help Converting Access VBA
+Converting Access VBA

 There are changes in the Access VBA as you move up through the versions.
 Some of these changes are quite major ones.
 Some offer increased functionality that you may wish to exploit as part of a conversion upgrade.